rrcwang/CPSC-515/ros_gazebo_wsl/README.md

 * We'll have a fully functional Linux dev environment for this course and future projects
 * You can continue to use your preferred Windows text editor and preferences

 The main drawback is that this is likely less performant than the native Windows installation.
+Using these [benchmarking](https://www.phoronix.com/scan.php?page=article&item=wsl-wsl2-tr3970x&num=1) tests as a reference the difference is small but non-negligible.

-I have not had a chance to compare ROS/Gazebo in WSL Ubuntu to that ROS Windows 10, but it's been very usable on my desktop computer so far (Intel Core i5-9400F, 16 GB memory).
-I've tried a few different Gazebo simulations.
+ I have not had a chance to compare ROS/Gazebo in WSL Ubuntu to that ROS Windows 10 personally, but it's been very usable on my desktop computer so far (Intel Core i5-9400F, 16 GB memory).
+I've tried a few different simple Gazebo simulations.
 In the past I have used Octave extensively in WSL with few issues.

 ### Requirements:
 * Windows 10 x64 updated to version 1903 or higher, Build 18362 or higher